ayushkale1909/ayushkale1909/README.md

 _______________________________________

-## My name is Ayush Kale and I am a masters student at NJIT in Electrical Engineering focusing on Computer Networking Systems and Wireless Communication.
+My name is Ayush Kale and I am a masters student at NJIT in Electrical Engineering focusing on Computer Networking Systems and Wireless Communications.
 I am interested in Network Programmability and Automation.

 _______________________________________